leemov/clarch/README.md

 #### Resource implementation
 This is the outer most layer.
 this layer responsible to specify framework / technology used to implement entities's method.
-You can find this on `bin` folder.
+Technology implementation lies on `infrastructure` folder.

+All init will be called on application binary and injected trough controller.

 ### To run this application :
 go to bin folder.